mr-rambling/unchartedwaters/README.md

 This has spiraled rapidly out of control.
 What began as a simple text adventure with a basic interaction tree suddenly possesses a GUI sailing interface, inventory and placeholder character screen.
 I will submit the current workable state despite the bugs and continue it as a WIP.

 # Goal
-This has instead turned into me attempting to replicate the entire MMO UNcharted Waters Online as a single player experience.
+This has instead turned into me attempting to replicate the entire MMO Uncharted Waters Online as a single player experience.
 At least the gameplay, the art is beyond me.
 For now it shall remain a 2D game of basic polgons.

 ~~This will be an attempt to reproduce some of the trading functionality of the MMO Uncharted Waters Online for my Boot.dev personal project.~~

 1. ~~Establish five fictional cities with semi-unique goods.
 Categorise these goods into general archtypes~~